hellerve/ptolemy/README.md

 A theoretical pearl by Chris Okasaki (of "Functional Datastructures" fame).
 It shows how to rewrite arbitrary combinators to stack expressions, similar to what you would to in reverse polish notation.
-It's a simple yet very beautiful showcase of how to rewrite postifx notation to combinators and vice versa and invents an interesting approach to Gödel numbering on the way, in less than eight pages.
+It’s a simple yet very beautiful showcase of how to rewrite postifx notation to combinators and vice versa and invents an interesting approach to Gödel numbering on the way, in less than eight pages.
 The latter of the two implications is a bit harder to digest, and less applicable to what I am doing, but relatively obvious, which astounded me considering I am not a very battle-hardened theoretical computer scientist.
-Maybe my reading just starts to bear fruits or maybe it is Okasaki's pristine writing.
+Maybe my reading just starts to bear fruits or maybe it is Okasaki’s pristine writing.

 * [Why New Programming Languages for Simulation?](http://people.csail.mit.edu/fred/why.pdf) by **Gilbert Louis Bernstein and Fredrik Kjolstad** (2016)